Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 two-layer FindPairs by using `ScheduleParallelByA()`.
 This variant can do all of its work in a single phase.
 But for complete parallelism, you can disable write safety completely via `ScheduleParallelUnsafe()`.
-This one is useful if all you need to do are force `bool` values or `IEnableableComponent` in a specific direction.
+This one is useful if all you need to force `bool` values or `IEnableableComponent` states in a specific direction.
 You can also use this for writing to structural change command buffers using `FindPairsResult.jobIndex`.
 And you can write to a `PairStream.ParallelWriter` in this mode using `FindPairsResult.pairStreamKey`